This chapter has been published in the book CHINA, KOREA & JAPAN to 1800. For ordering information please click here.

 Irritated by barbarian raids, in 133 BC Wu Di replaced diplomatic gift-giving with a military campaign against the Xiongnu in the northwest, but Chinese victory in Mongolia was not achieved until 119 BC when a cavalry general returned with 40,000 enemy heads.
 General Li Guang, who had fought the Xiongnu in 166 BC, led many of these campaigns but never was made a marquis.
 He once asked a diviner why not.
 The diviner asked him if he had ever done anything he regretted, and General Li Guang had to admit that he had once persuaded eight hundred men to surrender and then went back on his word and killed them.
 In 119 BC he ended up disobeying orders, losing his way, and facing charges, cut his own throat.

 While Gongsun Hong was recommending Confucian principles, Zhang Tang, the commandant of justice, was conducting wider investigations and applying stricter punishments.
 When the rebellious plans of the kings of Huainan, Hengshan, and Qiangdu were discovered in 122 BC, more than 20,000 people were tried and executed.
 Liu An, the king of Huainan was a grandson of Emperor Gaozu, and his father, after quarreling with the court and killing a man, had starved himself to death.
 When Liu An had presented the Daoist book Huainan-zi to Emperor Wu in 139 BC, he had been led by Tian Fen to believe that he might succeed to the throne.
 For years he made plans and preparations for a revolt, while his minister Wei Pei tried to persuade him it was inappropriate.
-Finally when King Liu An was about to revolt, Wu Bei went to the authorities; an imperial prosecutor was sent, but before he arrived Liu An cut his throat and died.
+Finally when King Liu An was about to revolt, Wu Bei went to the authorities; an imperial prosecutor was sent, but before his arrival Liu An cut his throat and died.

 Chinese military campaigns went into Manchuria and Korea in 128 BC and advanced well into Mongolia in 121 BC.
 Floods east of the mountains caused starvation in Shandong, and 700,000 people were ordered to migrate to lands west of the Pass in Shanxi.
 Daoist advisor Ji An was sent to observe what a fire had done in Henei, but on his way found such starvation and cannibalism in Henan that he ordered the imperial granaries opened to relieve the distress, showing that Daoism was not a do-nothing philosophy when the natural way was to act.
 Knowing he had overstepped his authority, he returned for punishment.
 Wu Di was impressed by his wisdom and tried to promote him.
 Ji An declined a governorship but occasionally would criticize the Emperor sharply, especially for attacking the Xiongnu.
 He berated Zhang Tang for excelling in evil and cruelty in tampering with the old laws.
 He argued for general principles in contrast to Zhang Tang's strict adherence to petty details.
 Ji An also criticized Gongsun Hong and Confucians for flattering the Emperor with hearts full of deceit and the facade of learning.